Migrant And Refugee Advocates Call On Trump To Tone Down Anti-Immigrant Rhetoric

 "It seems very cynical for people to try to take the activity of a deranged person, and turn around and try to alter and shape our national political debate on frankly one of the most important issues of our time," said Stein.

-But immigrant rights advocates say that debate has been swamped by disinformation and fear-mongering.
+But immigrant-rights advocates say that debate has been swamped by disinformation and fearmongering.
 The alleged synagogue shooter, for example, shared conspiracy theories on social media about Jews supporting the migrant caravan.

-"There seems to be real fear out there of the 'other,'" said Mark Hetfield at HIAS.
+"There seems to be real fear out there of the 'other,' " said Hetfield.
 "And rather than addressing this fear and confronting it, these leaders that we have are stoking those fears."

-President Trump himself warned, without evidence, that there are "unknown Middle-Easterners" mixed in with the caravan.
-Reporters for NPR and other media on the ground say the only migrants they've seen are those fleeing from violence in Central America, many of whom do want to come to the U.S. legally — by seeking asylum.
+Trump himself warned, without evidence, that there are "unknown Middle Easterners" mixed in with the caravan.
+Reporters for NPR and other media on the ground say the only migrants they have seen are those fleeing from violence in Central America, many of whom do want to come to the U.S. legally — by seeking asylum.